conan-io/conan-io.github.io/_posts/2022-08-21-New-conan-release-1-51.markdown

 Support for files in the local file system in conan.tools.files.download
 ------------------------------------------------------------------------

-From Conan 1.51 the [download](https://docs.conan.io/en/latest/reference/conanfile/tools/files/downloads.html#conan-tools-files-download)
+Starting in Conan 1.51 the [download](https://docs.conan.io/en/latest/reference/conanfile/tools/files/downloads.html#conan-tools-files-download)
-tool has support for referencing files located in the local file system.
+tool can reference files located in the local file system.
 That means that [conan.tools.files.get()](https://docs.conan.io/en/latest/reference/conanfile/tools/files/downloads.html#conan-tools-files-get) will also work with local files.
-To use it in your recipes just reference the file you want to get or download using the ``file:///<location>`` syntax like this:
+To use it in your recipes reference the file you want to get or download using the ``file:///<location>`` syntax like this:

 ```python